 "I was recently contacted by an equine chiropractor who stated she had been asked by a client of mine to work with a horse with a reputation for being dangerous.
-The exact quote was, "I've been told not to touch this horse with a 10 foot pole."
+Her exact quote was, "I've been told not to touch this horse with a 10 foot pole."

 I was asked to share what I knew about the horse.
-It was clear I was going to have to do some damage control if the horse was going to receive the treatment he needed...
+It was clear I was going to have to do some damage control if this horse was going to receive the treatment he needed...

 Here are many of the updates from Pepper's new owner over the past two years: